 What are the pad types?

-Depending on your comfort level, weight preference and time of year, there are different types of pads to choose from.
+Depending on your comfort level, weight preference and time of year, there are different kinds of pads to choose from.

 Foam Pads – The Lightweight Backpacking Choice